yandex-cloud/yc-solution-library-for-aws/s3 Sync/README.md

 # Description

-This scenario shows how to leverage AWS Lambda functions and Yandex Cloud Functions to sync newly created objects in AWS S3 and Yandex Object Storage.
+This scenario explains how to leverage AWS Lambda functions and Yandex Cloud Functions to sync newly created objects on AWS S3 and Yandex Object Storage.

-Example uses the same function code for both sides as Yandex Cloud Functions and AWS Lambda Runtimes are compatible.
+The example uses the same function code for both sides, as Yandex Cloud Functions and AWS Lambda runtimes are compatible.

-If you look inside the code you will notice that it uses the same S3 API both sides as AWS S3 and Yandex Storage API's are compatible.
+If you look at the code, you’ll notice that it uses the same S3 API for both sides, as the AWS S3 and Yandex Storage APIs are compatible.

 ![Replication Diagram](Diagram.png "Replication Diagram")

 # Limitations

 Please note that this example syncs only newly created objects.
-If you want some solution that helps with more scenarious out of the box please refer to <a href="../Multi-cloud S3 storage/README.md">Multi-cloud storage with Yandex.Cloud and Amazon S3 guide</a>
+If you want some solution that helps with more scenarious out of the box please refer to <a href="../Multi-cloud S3 storage/README.md">Multi-cloud storage with Yandex.Cloud and Amazon S3 guide</a>.

-# Syncyng two s3 buckets
+# Syncing two S3 buckets

-Lets follow the example to see how its works
+Review the following example to see how syncing works.
+You will need:

 - Accounts in AWS and Yandex.Cloud
 - Bash